 To do this, head up to File > Export in InDesign, and choose Adobe PDF (Print) from the Format menu.
 Choose Press Quality from the Preset options to ensure your artwork is exported at very high quality.

 Top tip: The cover should be exported as one whole image (including back cover, front cover, and spine).

 Find out more about the essentials of preparing your book artwork for print with this must-read tutorial:

-Still unsure about how to start creating your own book templates?
-A downloadable InDesign template is a sensible place to get started, and can be great for boosting your confidence when you're dipping a toe into book design.
+Now you know everything about how to create a front cover for a book.
+Still unsure about how to make a book cover on the computer?
+A downloadable InDesign book cover template is a sensible place to get started, and can be great for boosting your confidence when you're dipping a toe into book design.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post